 Still, it’s safe to say that we all love and appreciate the looks we see on the small screen.
 We even draw inspiration from our favorite characters!

 Check out our ‘Crash Landing On You’ store page so you can replicate your favorite looks!
+We also have a list of Korean dramas with the best outfits for more Kdrama styles you can cop!
 And if you would like to get up-to-date with the latest trends, we invite you to read our posts on Korean Spring Fashion Trends 2021 and Korean Fashion Essentials Kpop Idols Swear By.